PuzzleFusion++: Auto-agglomerative 3D Fracture Assembly by Denoise and Verify

-We provide additional qualitative results based on the number of fragments: \autoref{fig:add_qualitative_1} for 2-5 fragments, \autoref{fig:add_qualitative_2} for 6-10 fragments, \autoref{fig:add_qualitative_3} for 11-15 fragments, and \autoref{fig:add_qualitative_4} for 16-20 fragments.
+\mypara{More qualitative results} We provide additional qualitative results based on the number of fragments: \autoref{fig:add_qualitative_1} for 2-5 fragments, \autoref{fig:add_qualitative_2} for 6-10 fragments, \autoref{fig:add_qualitative_3} for 11-15 fragments, and \autoref{fig:add_qualitative_4} for 16-20 fragments.
 In the main paper, we have demonstrated that Jigsaw is the primary competing method to our method, so we exclude other baselines to save space.

 The additional qualitative results show that Jigsaw yields good results on simple objects with fewer than 6 fragments.
 When the number of fragments increases, \ourmethod consistently surpasses Jigsaw.
 For both approaches, the performance declines as the number of fragments increases, potentially attributed to the local geometric ambiguity discussed in \S\ref{sec:failure} of the main paper.